 The brothers incorporated cheese later on.
-At first it would be added on to the meat while grilling but melting it was time consuming.
-In 1953, Cheese Whiz, (a ready to use melted cheese became the practical solution to the problem.
+At first, it would be added to the meat while grilling but melting it was time-consuming.
+In 1953, Cheese Whiz, (a ready-to-use melted cheese became the practical solution to the problem.

-Today, Pat and Harry’s restaurant can be found open 24/7 for lovers of the Philly Cheesesteak.
-And now you know, the Philly Cheesesteak sandwich is of Italian origins.
+Today, Pat and Harry’s restaurant can be found open 24/7 for lovers of Philly Cheesesteak.
+And now you know, the Philly Cheesesteak sandwich is of Italian origin.

 Where do you get your Philly sandwiches here?